feponiel/ignite-courses-vault/ignite-nodejs/challenges/challenge-01/documentation.md

 <br />

 ## Expected errors
-`[400] The request body is empty or incomplete.`: If this error is occurring, you're probably trying to create a task without enough data.
+`[400] The request body is empty or incomplete.`: You're probably trying to create a task without enough data.

-`[400] The request body has more data than it needs.`: If this error is occurring, you're probably trying to make a request with more data than it needs.
+`[400] The request body has more data than it needs.`: You're probably trying to make a request with more data than it needs.

-`[400] The request body is empty.`: If this error is occurring, you're probably trying to update a task without sending a body.
+`[400] The request body is empty.`: You're probably trying to update a task without sending a body.

-`[400] The request body has no title or description for the task.`: If this error is occurring, you're probably trying to update a task without sending a title or a description.
+`[400] The request body has no title or description for the task.`: You're probably trying to update a task without sending a title or a description.